 Remove from the oven and let stand for at least five minutes before serving.

-- Kabocha squash has a tendency to be a bit rougher on the outside than other winter squashes, so if there are any especially rough or nubby spots, use a vegetable peeler or paring knife to shave them off.
+- Kabocha squash has a tendency to be a bit rough on the outside: If there are any especially rough or nubby spots, use a vegetable peeler or paring knife to shave them off.

-- I always prefer to grate my own parmesan cheese.
-Pre-grated cheese has a tendency to dry out, or to be coated with anti-caking agents that prevent even melting.
+- I always prefer to grate my own parmesan cheese: Pre-grated cheese has a tendency to dry out, or to be coated with anti-caking agents that prevent even melting.
 I grated this on the small holes of a box grater.
-For the cheese I added to the sauce, I broke it up with my fingers until it had a crumb-like texture to ensure even distribution in the sauce.

-- Slicing winter squash can be difficult so use a good knife and be very careful.
+- Slicing winter squash can be difficult, but a few techniques make it easier: Use a good knife and be careful and take your time.
+Use a cutting board with rubber grips to keep it from slipping when you press down.
 If possible, slice off the very bottom so it sits on a flat surface and isn't wobbling all over.
 Kabocha squash has an especially thick stem, so you may have to slice around it for a while before you can remove it.
 Once you actually slice it open, things will get much easier.

-- Cooking time may vary depending on the type of squash you're using.
+- Cooking time may vary depending on the type of squash you're using: Kabocha will take a little longer than acorn and delicata.

-- You may want to place the baking dish on a sheet pan to avoid any spillage from the creamy sauce.
+- Protect your oven from sauce overflow: You may want to place the baking dish on a sheet pan to avoid any spillage from the creamy sauce.

 FAQ